EVERTONE PLUGINS

 • First slot in the insert chain is the basic position.

-• Heavy mode is recommended for the physics engine.
+• Heavy mode is recommended for easily hearing the effect of the physics engine.

 • When using plugins that generate low frequencies, insert EXPANDER after them.

-• Press the ASSIST button and apply either NORMAL or ADVANCED.
+• Press the ASSIST button and apply NORMAL (for natural single processing) or ADVANCED (for blending with compression afterward or achieving a tight sound).

 • When selecting presets with "ADV" in the name, select the preset first, then apply ADVANCED from ASSIST.